lardandweed/Arch-Linux/README.md

-# rEFInd_Arch-linux_Virtualbox-guest
+# Arch Linux

-Step by step instructions for installing Arch Linux as Vbox guest using rEFInd bootloader
+A record of my Linux learning journey